Yerevan: Soviet era

 As a major industrial centre, Yerevan contributed significantly to the Soviet war effort during the Great Patriotic War of World War II.
 After the war, following the death of Joseph Stalin, Mikoyan flew to Yerevan and gave a speech on 11 March 1954, where he called for the rehabilitation of Yeghishe Charents, marking the start of the Khrushchev Thaw in Armenia.
 Behind the scenes, the statesman advised Armenian officials on several major projects in the city, such as the Hrazdan Stadium.
 As part of de-Stalinisation, the massive statue of Stalin that towered over Yerevan was removed from its pedestal by troops in 1962 and replaced in 1967 with that of Mother Armenia.

 On 24 April 1965, thousands of Yerevantsis demonstrated on the 50th anniversary of the Armenian genocide.
 Two years later, in 1967, the memorial honouring the genocide victims was erected at Tsitsernakaberd hill above the Hrazdan gorge.
-Under the leadership of Armenian First Secretary Karen Demirchyan, Yerevan witnessed the realisation of additional large-scale projects, such as the Yerevan Metro, the Karen Demirchyan Complex, and Zvartnots International Airport.
+Under the leadership of Armenian First Secretary Karen Demirchyan, Yerevan witnessed the realisation of additional large-scale projects in the era of Soviet architectural modernism.
+These included the Yerevan Metro, the Karen Demirchyan Complex, and Zvartnots International Airport.
 In 1968, the Armenian capital commemorated its 2,750th anniversary.

 Yerevan played a major role in the rise of the Karabakh movement.
 Mikhail Gorbachev's reforms of glasnost and perestroika created the conditions for open discussion on the rights of the Nagorno-Karabakh Armenians, as well as other issues such as the legacies of Stalinism, ecological concerns, and eventually independence.
 By the beginning of 1988, nearly one million Armenians from several regions of the republic engaged in demonstrations in support of the Karabakh movement, centred on Yerevan's Theater Square (today Freedom Square).